Overview

 Capstone Report

-Motivated by the prevailing consensus that many engineers and architects often lack communication skills equal to their level of professional knowledge, the MPM program requires every graduate to write and present a Capstone Report on a topic of their choice.
-This report helps our graduates:
+Motivated by the prevailing consensus that architecture, engineering, and construction professionals often lack communication skills equal to their level of professional knowledge, the MPM program requires every graduate to write and present a Capstone Report on a project management topic related to their specialization area.
+This report helps our graduates to:

 - Improve both their written and oral communication skills crucial to career advancement